St George's Hospital, Havering: World War II

 It was used as residential accommodation for airmen based at nearby RAF Hornchurch during the Second World War.
 It was also an auxiliary civilian facility to Oldchurch Hospital as part of the Emergency Hospital Service and formed part of Sector 1 of the London system.

 National Health Service

 Following the National Health Service Act 1946 it joined the National Health Service as St George's Hospital under the control of the Romford Group Hospital Management Committee in 1948.

 Legionella was found in the hospital's water system in October 2012; the patients were transferred to other hospitals and St George's Hospital closed.

-Plans are in place for a new health centre on part of the site, with the remaining land converted to a housing development called St George's Park.
+Legacy

+The former hospital buildings and grounds have been converted to a housing development called St George's Park.
+Part of the site is now the St George's Health and Wellbeing Hub.
+The RAF Hornchurch Heritage Centre is located in a former hospital building.